Visa requirements for Israeli citizens: Consular protection of Israeli citizens abroad

-There are 70 resident embassies, 23 consulates and five "special" missions in the 159 states that recognise Israel.

-As of 2014, Germany offers consular assistance to Israelis in countries without Israelis representation.
+There are 70 resident embassies, 23 consulates and five "special" missions in the 164 states that recognise Israel.
+As of 2014, Germany offers consular assistance to Israelis in countries without Israeli representation.
 Canada offers consular assistance to Israelis in Cuba.
 North Korea does not recognise Israel, denouncing it as an "imperialist satellite".
 Since 2016, Israeli civilians have been permitted to travel to North Korea without intermediaries, with appropriate visas available in Israel.

-Arab–Israeli conflict
+Arab-Israeli conflict

 Due to ongoing conflict with Arab nations, 13 Arab members of the United Nations do not recognize the State of Israel: Algeria, Comoros, Djibouti, Iraq, Kuwait, Lebanon, Libya, Qatar, Saudi Arabia, Somalia, Syria, Tunisia, and Yemen.
 Israeli citizens need special approval from the Ministry of Interior to visit most of these countries.